The Ultimate Hong Kong Rugby Sevens Survival Guide

 Hong Kong 7s After Parties

-Booking tip: Hotels book up FAST during Sevens weekend – look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
-Click here to check current rates and availability for hotels in Hong Kong.
+Booking tip: Hotels book up FAST during Sevens weekend so book early!
+Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay – click here to book accommodation in Hong Kong!

 Safety at the Hong Kong Sevens